An official website of the United States government

 Inclusion Criteria

-- Participants must have pathologically confirmed adenocarcinoma of the prostate with formalin-fixed paraffin embedded (FFPE) biopsy tissue available for analysis.
-Diagnosis can be any time in the six months prior to registration/randomization
+Participants who have pathologically confirmed adenocarcinoma of the prostate with formalin-fixed paraffin embedded (FFPE) biopsy tissue available for analysis, including those on active surveillance.
+Most recent biopsy can be any time in the six months prior to registration/randomization

 Exclusion Criteria

-Additional locations may be listed on ClinicalTrials.gov for NCT06022822.
+Study sponsor and potential other locations can be found on ClinicalTrials.gov for NCT06022822.

 I. To determine the effect of a 3-to-6-week intervention of urolithin A (Uro-A) supplements versus placebo on 8-OHdG percent positive change in prostate cancer tumor tissue obtained by core needle biopsy in participants who undergo radical prostatectomy after 3 to 6 weeks of therapy.